Anadea/anadea_blog/content/posts/disrupt-like-zillow-transforming-the-real-estate-industry/index.md

 ---
+ceoTitle: "Disrupt Like Zillow: Transforming the Real Estate Industry"
-title: 'Disrupt Like Zillow: Transforming the Real Estate Industry'
+title: "Disrupt Like Zillow: Transforming the Real Estate Industry"
+breadcrumbs: "Disrupt Like Zillow: Transforming the Real Estate Industry"
+slug: disrupt-like-zillow-transforming-the-real-estate-industry
+draft: true
-publishDate: '2019-04-03T00:00:00Z'
+publishDate: 2019-04-03T00:00:00Z
-authors: []
+image: Real-estate-startup.jpg
+og_image: create-real-estate-app.jpg
 description: Zillow is a serious player in the U.S. real estate market.
 Founded in 2006, Zillow now contains a database of 110 million homes and apartments across the U.S., with buyers, sellers and renters using the platform to move house.
-image: Real-estate-startup.jpg
-og_image: create-real-estate-app.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - real-estate
-categories: []
 ---
 ***Zillow is a serious player in the U.S. real estate market.
 Founded in 2006, Zillow now contains a database of 110 million homes and apartments across the U.S., with buyers, sellers and renters using the platform to move house.***